 1. Entrance gates

-Varaha gate is the second important entrance of Mysore Palace, located east side of the palace.
+Varaha gate is the second important entrance of Mysore Palace, located at the south of the palace.
 The gate is called Varaha gate because the famous Varaha Swamy temple is located nearby.
 Historically, the gate has housed several ceremonial processions, especially the kings of Mysore Palace.

-Balarama gate appears at the south of Mysore Palace.
+Balarama gate appears at the north of Mysore Palace.
 The gate is also rich in architectural detailing.
 Balarama gate is often used for public entry to the royal palace of Mysuru.

-Brahmapuri Gate exists at the west of the palace.
-With much simpler design compared to other gates, Brahmapuri Gate was build for administrative uses only.
+Elephant gate or Ane Bagilu exists at the west of the palace.
+With much simpler design compared to other gates, Elephant gate was build for administrative uses only.
+Administrative uses include elephant entries during Mysore Dasara festivals too.

 2. Kalyana Mantapa or Wedding Hall